vramana/blog/content/posts/distribute_review_load.md

 I manage the frontend team at Kisi.
 A new senior software engineer joined us in May.
 He is totally up to speed, but we haven't assigned a lot of code review work to him yet.
-I want to understand what is the current distribution of code reviews and improve balance it evenly across my team.
+I want to understand what is the distribution of code reviews and balance them evenly across my team.
+You will see how I used ChatGPT as my coding assistant to generate this data.

 <!--more-->